ColtonRandall/dev-portfolio/README.md

 ### 🚧 Work in Progress

 This site evolves alongside my career, both in content and code.
-More projects, UI refinements, and interactive features will be added over time.
+More projects, UI refinements, and interactive features will be added as I learn more.